-See the MoneyGeek.com Student Loan Forgiveness & Cancellation at a Glance page for a summary of federal loan forgiveness and cancellation programs.
+See the MoneyGeek Student Loan Forgiveness & Cancellation at a Glance page for a summary of federal loan forgiveness and cancellation programs.

 Total and Permanent Disability (TPD)

-If you suffer a mental or physical impairment, you may discharge your student loan if you can show your impairment is a total and permanent disability (TPD).
-A TPD completely relieves you from repaying a Direct Loan, FFEL or Perkins Loan.
+If you suffer from a mental or physical impairment, you may discharge your student loan if you can show your impairment is a total and permanent disability (TPD).
+A TPD completely relieves you from repaying a Direct Loan or FFEL.
 A TPD generally means that you have an illness, condition or injury that prevents you from working in an occupation for which you are suited.
 To have your loan canceled, you must provide proof of your TPD to the U.S. Department of Education (ED).